Matt Wilson (racing driver)

-Matt Wilson (born May 8, 1985) is an American professional stock car racing driver.
-He last competed part-time in the ARCA Menards Series, driving the No. 11 Toyota for Fast Track Racing.
+Matthew Allen Wilson (born May 8, 1985) is an American professional stock car racing driver.
+He competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 35 Chevrolet SS for Joey Gase Motorsports with Scott Osteen.
+He has previously competed in the ARCA Menards Series and ARCA Menards Series East.

 Racing career

 ARCA Menards Series East

 Wilson made his ARCA Menards Series East debut in 2022 at the Nashville Fairgrounds Speedway, where he was originally scheduled to drive the No. 22 Chevrolet SS for CCM Racing.
 However, a mix-up occurred which the No. 22 withdrew, meaning Wilson would drive the No. 10 for Fast Track Racing with CCM as Tony Cosentino would replace Tim Monroe in the No. 12.

 ARCA Menards Series

 Wilson made his ARCA Menards Series debut in the 2022 General Tire 150 at Charlotte Motor Speedway, finishing twelfth.
 He returned with the team at Kansas Speedway later in the year, where he finished in fourteenth.

 In 2023, Wilson returned with CCM Racing at Kansas, this time finishing in seventeenth place.

-In 2025, it was revealed that Wilson will return to the series at Watkins Glen International, driving the No. 11 Toyota for Fast Track Racing.
+In 2025, it was revealed that Wilson would return to the series at Watkins Glen International, driving the No. 11 Toyota for Fast Track Racing.